Common questions relating to Cumberland Building Society transfer of equity

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Cumberland Building Society conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
-If such conditions are not strictly observed you may be in breach of the lease.
-This could trigger the freeholder taking enforcement action against you.
+If your property is leasehold, provisions in the lease may require that you obtain the consent of the freeholder.
+If such conditions are not complied with you may be in breach of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance